plotti/2000kcal/README.md

 # EVALUATION

 - Problems:
- - API is incomplete and does not contain all the necessary nutritional values.
+ - openfood API is incomplete and does not contain all the necessary nutritional values.
- - API does not contain the price of the products.
+ - openfood API does not contain the price of the products.
  - Unsolved how to link between openfood.ch and produkte.migros.ch

 # FINAL THOUGHTS

 - The 2000kcal packs would of course be "virtual", thus on a website or app, since bundling those projects together is not feasible for a supermarket because of different storage conditions (e.g. a yoghurt needs to be stored in the fridge, but you don't want your croissants to be frozen :))
-- The app could of course combine the nutritions and the receipe. (e.g. how to prepare a salad using those 3 ingredients) TODO
+- The app could of course combine the nutritions and the receipe. (e.g. how to prepare a salad using those 3 ingredients)